akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 11 ⬩ Not like them

-The King leaned forward, studying her with amused wonder.
+The King leant forward, studying her with amused wonder.

 “And tell me, who are you, and whose daughter?”